A quick and easy cinnamon apple crumble recipe made with tart Bramley apples and a buttery sweet flapjack style oat topping.

-Serve with whipped cream, ice cream, or vanilla custard for the ultimate baked apple dessert!
-You might also like my blackberry & apple crumble recipe!
+Serve with whipped cream, ice cream, or vanilla custard for the ultimate baked apple dessert.
+You might also like my blackberry & apple crumble recipe too!

-This simple cinnamon apple crumble (apple crisp) is the recipe I go back to EVERY SINGLE YEAR when apple season arrives!
+This simple apple and cinnamon crumble is the recipe I go back to every single year when apple season arrives.

 The tart Bramley apples are sliced thinly and topped with an easy flapjack-style crumble topping, made by pouring melted butter onto flour, oats, and sugar.
-There is no tedious rubbing in required, nor pre-cooking of the apples, which means it literally takes minutes to assemble.
+There's no tedious rubbing in required, nor pre-cooking of the apples, which means it takes minutes to assemble.

 👩🍳 Glut of Bramley apples?
-Why not give my apple and blackberry turnovers a try too?
+Why not give my apple and blackberry turnovers or sticky toffee apple crumble a try too?

 Jump to: